ljbo82/cpp-project-builder-doc/README.md

 Variable declaration and usage follows [Makefile standard syntax](https://www.gnu.org/software/make/manual/html_node/Using-Variables.html#Using-Variables).

+By convention, input variables are named in `UPPER_CASE` fashion.

 All input variables must be declared/defined prior to **project.mk** inclusion.

-Although it is perfectly legal to declare all input variables in a Makefile (or declaring all of them as environment variables), it its usually better to declare some of them in the Makefile and others as environment variables in order to achieve maximum build flexibility.
+Although it is perfectly legal to declare all input variables in a Makefile (or declaring all of them as environment variables), it is usually better to declare some of them in the Makefile and others as environment variables in order to achieve maximum build flexibility.

-By convention, input variables are named in `UPPER_CASE` fashion.

 ### Common input variables